-This way, the air can get to it more easily and it will dry better and if you don’t have a wall to rely on you won’t be tempted to lean you wood pile right against it which might cause stability problem later as you start to remove wood from the pile.
+This way, the air can get to it more easily and it will dry better and if you don’t have a wall to rely on you won’t be tempted to lean your woodpile right against it which might cause stability problems later as you start to remove wood from the pile.

-I would also never recommend building a log stack higher than head height to avoid the risk of wood falling on your head as you remove it from the pile and for ease of stacking.
+I would also never recommend building a log stack higher than head height to avoid the risk of wood falling on your head as you remove it from the pile as well as for ease of stacking.

-It would be a sad irony if your years of preparations came to an abrupt halt when you are crushed by a quarter of a tonne of falling firewood.
+It would be a sad irony if your years of preparations came to an abrupt halt when you are crushed by a quarter of a ton of falling firewood.
 Traditional Scandinavian beehive shaped wood piles are not only neat but are almost works of art.

 Protecting your Woodpile

 We’ve already discussed getting your wood off the ground to avoid moisture rising into it but you will also need to protect it from rain and snow, using a tarpaulin is the obvious solution, but remember you want air to reach the wood pile.

 You shouldn’t completely cover it with a canvas or plastic tarp as water lost from the wood will just condense on the covering and run back onto the wood pile.

 Bear in mind that insects can damage the quality of your firewood, so keeping it stored off the ground (while not a guarantee to keep wood boring insects away) will at least lessen your chances of a heavy infestation.

-A wood pile might also become an attractive place for birds and animals so bear in mind that while they generally won’t harm your firewood they might harm you.
+A wood pile might also become an attractive wildlife habitat for birds and animals so bear in mind that while they generally won’t harm your firewood they might harm you.